top of page

 Herbal Cleansing: The Meaning Behind Flowers and Herbs

-Whether making your first herbal bundle or setting up a small sacred space at home, understanding the meaning behind your ingredients can add depth and purpose to your rituals.
-Cleansing flowers and herbs aren't just beautiful—they each carry unique symbolism and energetic qualities.
+Creating your first herbal bundle or setting up a sacred space at home can be a rewarding journey.
+Understanding the meanings behind your chosen ingredients adds depth and purpose to your rituals.
+Cleansing flowers and herbs are more than just beautiful—they each carry unique symbolism and energetic qualities.

 A sunlit meadow in the countryside filled with wild herbs and flowers, including lavender, chamomile, yarrow, and calendula.